A Second Reformation? Nineteenth-Century Protestant Mission Activism among Ottoman Palestine’s Native Churches

 Author: | Imani Salina Nijp |

-Jerusalem 1851, a new missionary arrived in the Holy City to commit himself to the Protestant mission cause, together with the many other Christian missionaries who reached Ottoman Palestine during this period.
+Jerusalem 1851, a new missionary arrived in Ottoman Palestine to commit himself to the Protestant mission cause, together with the many other Christian missionaries who reached the region during this period.
 Entering the city with a level of uncertainty about what would await him in his new mission post, this missionary, Charles Sandreczki, was sent by the British Church Mission Society (CMS) to continue his evangelization work in Jerusalem.
 His initial uncertainty quickly gave way to a strong vocation: to evangelize among the region’s native churches, a calling he understood as a new Reformation that would purify these Christian communities from their idolatrous practices.

 Sandreczki’s tasks were not performed without difficulty and resistance from these communities often occurred.
 The native Christian churches possessed protection of the Sublime Port, which meant they were free to practice their religion.
 Being aware of this, Sandreczki shared in his journal that the CMS respected the established churches and that it therefore refrained from public acts of evangelization.
 But, he also emphasised that he would always warmly welcome the members of other Christian communities into the Protestant congregation.
 Believing that the established churches were in a state of decay and corruption, far removed from true Christianity, Sandreczki deemed it to be his calling to assist the local Christians in their spiritual restoration.
 Rituals and other outward religious expressions were observed and described in his journals with the greatest opposition and pity.

-In addition, this second Reformation developed quickly, often so quickly that the missionaries could not keep up with the demand.
-Understaffed and lacking funds, the building of schools and churches for these new converts had to wait, leaving them without any religious organisation.
+In addition, this second Reformation and conversions to Protestantism developed quickly, often so quickly that the missionaries could not keep up with the demand.
+Understaffed and lacking funds, the building of schools and churches for these new converts often had to wait, leaving them without any religious organisation.
 The problems of missionary absence and the constant attempts of the established churches to re-admit the newly converted Protestants were always present.
 However, according to Sandreczki, the dissatisfaction with the Latin and Orthodox churches was so severe that many native Christians longed to leave their former congregations.
+Their grievances were motivated by the strongly hierarchical structures within their churches, which restricted scriptural instruction for lay individuals.
 One of the native Christians, when asked the reason for his separation, described the condition of the native Christians as “a garden long neglected and injured’’ and therefore in need of a new caretaker.

-According to Sandreczki, this spiritual neglect was caused by their unfamiliarity with the Gospels.
-The established churches did not educate their members in the Bible and he and other missionaries of the Church Mission Society (CMS) therefore laboured to build schools where the children of new converts, as well as children belonging to the other religious communities would be instructed in Protestant doctrines.
-Schools were established in Jerusalem, Nazareth and Nablus, but often encountered insufficient financial support from the CMS headquarters.
+Sandreczki expressed that this spiritual neglect was caused by their unfamiliarity with the Gospels, and he and other missionaries of the Church Mission Society (CMS) therefore laboured to build schools for the children of new converts, as well as for children belonging to the other religious communities.
+Schools were established in Jerusalem, Nazareth and Nablus, where students not only received free instruction in theological subjects, but also in geography, music, and Arabic.
 The building of such schools did not remain uncontested by the native churches of the Ottoman Empire, and Sandreczki recalled how their school in Nazareth was attacked by members of the Roman Catholic Church.

 The introduction of Protestant education was a key means in assisting this Reformation, in addition to other strategies and media such as literary and printing culture, and aimed to prepare the youngest generation for an active role in the spiritual transformation of Ottoman Palestine. conversion of the Christian “other’’ was thus a central theme in Sandreczki’s journals, providing detailed information about Christian intrareligious dynamics and Protestant mission activism in nineteenth-century Jerusalem, as well as wider European entanglements with the Middle East.